segunoluwole30/NBA-API/README.md

 ## Example: Login Endpoint in Postman

-Below is an example of a successful registration using the `/login` endpoint in Postman:
+Below is an example of a successful login using the `/login` endpoint in Postman:

 ![Login endpoint success in Postman](images/login.png)

 ## Example: Get Player By Name Endpoint in Postman

-Below is an example of a successful registration using the `/players/{player_name}` endpoint in Postman:
+Below is an example of a successful player query using the `/players/{player_name}` endpoint in Postman:

 ![Get Player By Name endpoint success in Postman](images/get_player.png)